-Zalman Belachovski in Tel-Hai
+Zalman Belachovsky in Tel-Hai

 According to “People of Tel-Hai”, she wrote and edited: Tamar Shaki, curator of the Tel Hai Museum.